rladies/meetup-presentations_lausanne/webpage/content/_index.markdown

 ## Upcoming Events

-Our next event is in **January 2019** → see [meetup page](https://www.meetup.com/rladies-lausanne/events/) for more informations soon.
+Our next event will be in **January 2019** → see [meetup page](https://www.meetup.com/rladies-lausanne/events/) for more informations soon.

 ## R-Ladies Global